Kurento/kurento/source/dev/dev_guide.rst

 --------------

 - Sometimes the GStreamer fork doesn't compile correctly.
 Try again.
 - Some unit tests can fail, especially if the storage server (which contains some required input files) is having connectivity issues.
 If tests fail, packages are not generated.
-To skip tests, edit the file 'debian/rules' and change `-DGENERATE_TESTS=TRUE` to `-DGENERATE_TESTS=FALSE -DDISABLE_TESTS=TRUE`.
+To skip tests, edit the file *debian/rules* and change ``-DGENERATE_TESTS=TRUE`` to ``-DGENERATE_TESTS=FALSE -DDISABLE_TESTS=TRUE``.